All other things being equal, dogs would of course prefer more freedom, and therefore will be happier off-leash.

 Are off-leash dogs with shock collars happier than on-leash dogs?

 Well … we can listen to random opinions from people on the internet or we can listen to the results of rigorous scientific studies and well-respected dog organizations such as the ASPCA, RSPCA, and Kennel Club.

 My experiences with off-leash neighborhood dogs.
 While walking with my Siberian Husky we have been charged by large dogs (Akitas, GSDs, Pit-Bulls), small dogs, and all the sizes in-between.
 Off-leash neighborhood dogs, especially untrained off-leash dogs are dangerous because they may knock down children [...]

 Some people try to argue that certain dogs or certain dog breeds need shock collars or electronic collars.
 They say that strong-willed and independent breeds that love to run like the Siberian Husky can only be trained using electric shocks.
 What do you think?
 Do some dogs need a shock?

-Are shock collars effective?
+Are electronic collars effective?
 Do shock collars degrade a dogs quality of life?
-Do shock collars increase stress?
+Do they increase stress?
 We examine how dog shock collars work, and highlight their advantages and disadvantages.